 The World Cup regattas were single competitions which meant that doubling up between some events was practical.
 The opposition was better but still somewhat variable.

 Cath and Dot won the coxless pairs by 2.57 seconds (rowing through from third to first in the later part of both their heat and their final) with Libby and Rachel sixth but 22.31 seconds behind their team mates.
 Peter Spurrier took some excellent photos of the pair on the start, racing and afterwards in their World Cup leaders’ (one size didn’t fit all) yellow vests in Munich.

 Hugh Matheson wrote in The Guardian, “Cath Bishop and Dot Blackie picked up where they left off in Duisburg, beating new American and Danish pairs.
 An hour and a half later they were pulled into the eight to provide a power boost that was missing three weeks ago.”
-Rachel and Libby lost their seats in the eight as a result, and Suzie Ellis took back over in the cox’s seat.
+This makes it sound like it was an on-the-day decision, which it wasn’t.
+They replaced Rachel and Libby; anotehr change was that Suzie Ellis, who had coxed the eight for the previous three years, came back.
 The crew finished fourth out of four, 1.96 seconds off bronze and 5.99 seconds behind the winners.

 Tracey Langlands and Jane Hall, the new lightweight double, also came second, 3.14 sec behind the winners.